The house from the 1880s publication "Morris's Views of Seats"

-House & Family History: Capesthorne is a red brick house with ashlar dressings that is noted for its Sculpture Gallery, designed by Edward Blore in the 1830s.
-The Gallery has a paneled ceiling with arched niches that are filled with ancient copies of famous Greek sculptures and a pair of dancing girls by Antonio Canova.
+House & Family History: Capesthorne is a red brick house with ashlar dressings that is noted for its sculpture gallery (see "Images" section), designed by Edward Blore in the 1830s.
+The gallery has a paneled ceiling with arched niches that are filled with ancient copies of famous Greek sculptures and a pair of dancing girls by Antonio Canova.
 A carved wooden Georgian fireplace from Calveley Hall, Alpraham (another Davenport family house), was installed at Capesthorne after the demolition of Calveley in the 1950s.

-Collections: Taddeo Gaddhi's altarpiece, probably originally purchased by Reverend William Davenport Bromley, along with four paintings, were all sold at Christie's on May 24, 1991 for a total of £2,626,800.
+Collections: Taddeo Gaddhi's altarpiece, probably originally purchased by The Rev. William Davenport Bromley, together with four paintings, were all sold at Christie's on May 24, 1991 for a total of £2,626,800.

-Chapel & Church: The Georgian chapel dates from 1720.
+Chapel & Church: The circa 1720 chapel is extant.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: Vol. I, p.
 244, 1852.

 Title: Biographical Dictionary of British Architects, 1600-1840, A - HARDBACK